If you wish to become a truck driver but are unsure of how to get into trucking, there are some things you should know about the process.

 Programs typically start only a few times a year, so it may be a while before the next program commences.

 Often the training is scheduled at a much slower pace than most private CDL schools.

-This can be an advantage to those students who are only able to attend on a part time basis or in the evening, as they are already holding a full time job.
+This can be an advantage to those students who can only attend on a part-time basis or in the evening, as they are already holding a full-time job.